Tuesday, July 14, 2015

 MOTH MADNESS - a short story

-A clear New Mexico day, the sky mimicked polished turquoise pierced with veins of crystalline quartz.
-At the Palace of the Governors, Navajo artists sold malachite rings and squash blossom necklaces.
+On a clear New Mexico day, the sky mimicked polished turquoise pierced with veins of crystalline quartz.
+Navajo artists sold malachite rings and squash blossom necklaces at the Palace of the Governors.
 Across the street, non-native artisans expressed their own vision in a more contemporary fashion.

 The old town was alive with color.
-Morning glories and hollyhocks lined the street.
-Pastels clashing with orange berries of mountain ash and chocolate adobe.
+Morning glories and hollyhocks lined the street, and pastels clashed with orange berries of mountain ash and chocolate adobe.
 Sunflowers, pumpkins, and sacred corn crowned flat roofs.

 Two couples meandered down the sidewalk, stopping to examine silver baubles and turquoise rings.
 Finally, Pamela said, “What now, gang?”